Connect

-Wellness
+• Wellness

 Eating Mindfully – Why and How to Make it a Daily Practice

-What is mindful eating?
+What is Mindful Eating?

 When we eat while we’re distracted, we’re not paying attention to the food we’re consuming and eating turns into an automatic behavior instead of a conscious, mindful one.
-When this happens, we aren’t tuned in to our body’s cues of hunger and satiety, which often causes us to eat more than our body needs (and miss out on enjoying our food in the first place!).
+When this happens, we aren’t tuned in to our body’s cues of hunger and satiety, which often causes us to eat more than our body needs—and miss out on enjoying our food in the first place!

 Mindful eating is simply paying attention to your food while you’re eating.
 It sounds so simple, but how many of us consistently practice it?
 The behaviors that promote mind-less eating have become social norms.
 Next time you eat in a public place or with family and friends, observe the behaviors you see.
-It has become commonplace to sit on our phones, watch TV, and simply distract ourselves while we’re eating.
-Most of the time we don’t even realize we’re doing it because it has become an automatic, thoughtless behavior that everyone around us is engaging in.
+It has become commonplace to scroll on our phones, watch TV, and simply distract ourselves while we’re eating.
+Most of the time we may not even realize we’re doing it because it has become an automatic, thoughtless behavior that everyone around us is engaging in.

 We need food to live, but it’s also meant to be enjoyed!
 Eating mindfully strengthens our relationship with the food we eat by making it a pleasure instead of a task.
 If we take the time to eat our food mindfully, we can increase our satiety and decrease cravings.
 When we pay full attention to our food and eat it slowly, we notice when we become full and stop instead of overeating.